Many companies featured on Money advertise with us. Opinions are our own, but compensation and

 What to do if you're missing records

-You can contact your old employer(s) and financial institutions, but they might not want to help you dig up years-old tax documents.
+You can contact your old employer(s) and financial institutions, but unless they’re feeling generous, they might not want to help you dig up years-old tax documents.

 If you're in this situation, don't worry.
 You can request what's called a tax transcript from the IRS.
-There are different types of transcripts, but if you're missing information about your earnings, the one you'll want likely want is a wage and income transcript.
-Wage and income transcripts go 10 years back and include the info the IRS has from your old W-2s, 1099s and more.
+There are different types of transcripts, but if you're missing information about your earnings, the one you'll likely want is a wage and income transcript.
+Wage and income transcripts go 10 years back and include the federal income info the IRS has from your old W-2s, 1099s, 1098s and more.

 "Any tax document that's gonna get mailed to you is on that tax transcript," Lacy says.

 The quickest way to get and view a tax transcript is to use the IRS's Get Transcript Online tool.
-If that doesn't work, you can call 800-908-9946, ask for transcript by mail or send in Form 4506-T to request the years you need.
+If that doesn't work, you can call 800-908-9946, ask for your transcript by mail or send in Form 4506-T to request the years you need.
+(It’ll take five to 10 calendar days for the papers to be delivered to you.)

 If you're accessing your transcript yourself online, Lacy says you'll likely get a masked transcript that redacts personally identifiable information for entities and individuals.
 To get an unmasked version, you'll have to ask that one be mailed to you or team up with a tax professional who can access it on your behalf.